-Giordana is an Italian company that’s been here from the ‘70s.
+Giordana is an Italian company that’s been here since the ‘70s.
 They manufacture some top-notch cycling gears.

-Made from 57 % merino, 3 % spandex and 40 % nylon, these socks are the perfect for riding in cold weather.
+Made from 57% merino, 3% spandex, and 40% nylon, these socks are perfect for riding in cold weather.

 The different combinations of materials give these socks the ability to wick off sweat without getting sloppy.
 On the top part of these socks, there is a thin weave, which boosts breathability.